tcosta84/ansible-centos-django-stack/README.md

     iptables -F

-Just to make sure of this, we can flush the firewall rules - that is, erase them all:

 ## Playing with your own web app

 If you want to test your own web app, just edit the groups_vars/all file with your app settings.

-Pay attention to the repo_deploy_key setting.
+Pay attention to the "repo_deploy_key" setting.
 The one on group_vars/all is for demonstration purposes only.
-When deploying your app, you will have to create your own deployment key on Github, Bitbucket, Stash.
+When deploying your app, you will have to create your own deployment key on Github, Bitbucket, Stash etc.

-More info:
+More info about deployment keys below:

 https://developer.github.com/guides/managing-deploy-keys/#deploy-keys
 https://confluence.atlassian.com/display/BITBUCKET/Use+deployment+keys